 /jgi/tools is the legacy software installation environment.
 As of May 21, 2013 /jgi/tools can no longer be written to; all new software installations should be directed to the modules system.
 Please contact NERSC consulting to request new software installations.
 On October 1, 2013, /jgi/tools will be removed from the default path.
 On November 15th, 2013, /jgi/tools will no longer be a valid path.
 Users should adapt scripts to the modules system as soon as possible.

 Other file systems

-Other file systems will also be mounted on Genepool, though they may be lightly used by JGI users initially.
+Other file systems are also be mounted on Genepool:

-/usr/common - is a file system where NERSC staff build software for user applications.
-We expect to build out this area for the JGI in the future.
+- /usr/common (/global/common/genepool) - is a file system where NERSC staff build software for user applications.
+This is the principal site for the modular software installations.

 - /global/scratch - is a GPFS based file system that is accessible on almost all of NERSC's other compute systems used by all the other NERSC users.
 The scratch/sandbox portions of projectb should be favored by JGI users instead of /global/scratch.